Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return f"Hello, {name}!"

-4. Serves as documentation
+4. Functioning as Documentation

 Limitations of Type Hints